The liberal studies distribution blocks are described below.Aesthetic and Humanistic Inquiry

 between context and human creative expression, major conceptual frameworks

 utilized to make sense of the creative arts, and how human experience and

 values are expressed through creative endeavors.
 Students also develop their

 capacities for analysis and ethical reasoning along with an understanding of

 Search courses that satisfy the Aesthetic and Humanistic Inquiry requirement.

-your understanding of different cultures of the world through the study of
+different cultures of the world through the study of language, literature,

-develop an appreciation for the unique features and perspectives of varied
+for the unique features and perspectives of varied cultural traditions,

 Search courses that satisfy the Cultural Understanding requirement.